EpiHardware/EpiHardware/README.md

 ### Installation

 This application is shipped with Docker and Docker Compose for containerization.
-It uses other projects that need to be clone recursively.
+It uses other projects that need to be cloned recursively.
 You can do so with the following command:

 ```bash
 git clone git@github.com:EpiHardware/EpiHardware.git --recursive